JGAVEN/Lego-GPT/README.md

 # Start the collaboration server for shared editing
 lego-gpt-collab --host 0.0.0.0 --port 8765

+# Access the collaboration demo
+Open the PWA and choose **Collaboration Demo** from the main page to try real-time editing.

 # Generate a JWT for requests
 lego-gpt-token --secret mysecret --sub dev > token.txt